-3.4.1.4 Depletions of Interconnected Surface Water Monitoring Network
+1367 3.4.1.4 Depletions of Interconnected Surface Water Monitoring Network

-The ISW depletion monitoring network, shown in Figure 3.4.1-3, is developed to document streamflow and hydraulic gradients within Sierra Valley and incorporates groundwater level RMPs, and monitoring sites for streamflow, and stream stage.
-The leveraging and combination of existing monitoring networks will allow for a better understanding of the surface-groundwater interactions, enable calculation of streamflow depletion and its spatial and temporal distribution, and will provide important context for understanding the potential effects of pumping on surface water that is critical for beneficial users.
-To evaluate the potential impacts of groundwater pumping on surface water depletion, groundwater level, stream stage, and streamflow conditions will be documented over time at representative monitoring points.
+1368 The ISW depletion monitoring network, shown in Figure 3.4.1-3, is developed to document 1369 streamflow and hydraulic gradients within Sierra Valley and incorporates groundwater level 1370 RMPs, and monitoring sites for streamflow, and stream stage.
+The combination of these monitoring networks will allow for a better understanding of the surface-groundwater 1371 interactions, enable calculation of streamflow depletion and its spatial and temporal distribution, 1372 and will provide important context for understanding the potential effects of pumping on surface 1373 1374 water that is critical for beneficial users.
+To evaluate the potential impacts of groundwater pumping on surface water depletion, groundwater level, stream stage, and streamflow 1375 1376 conditions will be documented over time at representative monitoring points.
+1377 ISW depletion monitoring in the Sierra Valley will involve two approaches: 1) measuring

-ISW depletion monitoring in the Sierra Valley will involve two approaches: 1) measuring relatively shallow groundwater and its relationship to surface water elevation ('stage') for calculation of hydraulic gradients between streams and groundwater, and 2) monitoring streamflow.
-As described in Section 3.3.3.4.1, stage data are not currently being collected, so groundwater levels are proposed as a proxy for hydraulic gradients, and by extension, for ISW depletion, until surface water monitoring stations can be established.
-The shallow groundwater monitoring network will initially consist of existing wells which are screened at shallow depths (Table 3.3.3-1), some of which are also included in the groundwater level monitoring network.
-The absence of near-continuous streamflow gaging stations prevents direct measurement of streamflow changes due to pumping under current conditions: however, as part of the PMA and based on specific needs and funding availability, continuous streamflow monitoring stations are proposed as upgrades to the existing DWR streamflow monitoring stations (i.e., where major tributaries enter the Basin), and at select locations where flow concentrates and streamflow measurement is anticipated to be feasible.
-This approach leverages existing monitoring programs, measures much of the flow entering the basin and can be used to calibrate modeled estimates of total surface inflows, resulting in refinement of the basin-wide water budget, as well as depletion estimates as these streams cross the valley floor.
+1378 relatively shallow groundwater and its relationship to surface water elevation ('stage') for calculation of hydraulic gradients between streams and groundwater, and 2) monitoring 1379 1380 streamflow.
+As described in subsection 3.3.3.4.1, stage data are not currently being collected, so groundwater levels are proposed as a proxy for hydraulic gradients, and by extension, for 1381 1382 ISW depletion, until surface water monitoring stations can be established.
+Similarly, the 1383 absence of near-continuous streamflow gaging stations prevents direct measurement of streamflow changes due to pumping under current conditions.
+The shallow groundwater 1384 1385 monitoring network will therefore initially consist of existing wells which are screened at shallow depths (Table 3.3.3-1), some of which are also included in the groundwater level monitoring 1386 1387 network.

-Strategically located new wells and stream stage and/or streamflow monitoring stations are also proposed as discussed further in Chapter 4 (Projects and Management Actions) and Chapter 5 (GSP Implementation), so that each ISW RMP in Figure 3.3.3-1 consists of a coupled surface water and shallow groundwater monitoring station for eventual calculation and tracking of hydraulic gradients in the vicinity of representative ISWs.
-The proposed new wells are intended to address shallow groundwater level data gaps and provide coverage where groundwater level declines due to pumping have been documented.
-This information, used in conjunction with the basin groundwater model, will allow for a spatial and temporal quantification of ISW depletion.
+1388 Strategically located new wells and stream stage and/or streamflow monitoring stations are also proposed as discussed further in Chapter 4 (Projects and Management Actions) and Chapter 5 1389 1390 (GSP Implementation), so that each ISW RMP located in Figure 3.3.3-1 consists of a coupled 1391 surface water and shallow groundwater monitoring station for eventual calculation and tracking of hydraulic gradients in the vicinity of representative ISWs.
+The proposed new wells are 1392 1393 intended to address shallow groundwater level data gaps, and provide coverage where 1394 groundwater level declines due to pumping have been documented.
+This information, used in 1395 conjunction with the basin groundwater model, will allow for a spatial and temporal quantification 1396 of ISW depletion.